Weed Suit no.1 — goldenrod

 If schoolrooms and streets with populated with citizens clothed in garments printed with “weeds”, how would psyches be affected?

-I was noodling around with my NYC niece when she actually said the words, said that she "hated nature."
+My niece actually said the words, said that she "hated nature."

 How could she believe such a thing?
 Say such a thing?
-Was it her 23 years of standing on man-made materials, filling her lungs with air blown through subway tunnels, her reality that circled the purchase of this, focused on the price of that... what had made her believe herself separate from the natural world?
+Born and raised in NYC, was it her 23 years of standing on man-made materials, filling her lungs with subway tunnel air, her reality that circled the purchase of this, focused on the price of that... what had made her believe herself separate from the natural world?
 Separate from what she is??

 Considering the tendency of the contemporary human to dismiss nature as other, I focused on the aspects of nature most diminished — the plants that we rarely even name in anything other than the slanderous term, weeds.
 And as I explored the critical role that "weeds" play in a biologically diverse system, my mind first settled on goldenrod.